Nerea Martí: Formula E

 Martí drove for Andretti in the 2024 Formula E women's test, alongside F1 Academy teammate Chloe Chambers.
 She placed 13th in the test.
-She will return with Andretti again during the 2025 women's test in Valencia.
+She returned to Andretti for the 2025 women's test in Valencia, and in 2026, formally became a team ambassador.

 Personal life

 Martí is married to footballer Hugo Duro.
 She is not related to fellow Spanish racer Pepe Martí.